 BURNCO recognizes our responsibilities for the environment and to the communities we operate in.
 BURNCO will be responsible and exemplary in the operation and conduct of our businesses for sustainable environmental performance.
 This is demonstrated through our commitment to plan and manage our operations while promoting environmental protection in ways which meet the needs of the present without compromising those of the future.
 BURNCO’s Mission, Vision and Values identifies the following statements as key drivers in our approach to environmental and sustainability issues:

-- Respect for the land before, during and after our use
+- Respect for the land before, during & after our use.

 BURNCO progressively reclaims mined out areas of an aggregate pit to a final end use that is an equivalent or better land capability than what existed prior to operations.
 Sites are reclaimed back to farm and ranch land, while other areas are turned into wetlands, parks and subdivisions as a final end use of the land.
 BURNCO is nationally recognized as an industry leader in responsible practice and site reclamation.

 - Gravel is a non-renewal natural resource and is not found everywhere.